 - Combine the rice, multi grains, dashi, sake, and smoked soy sauce in Kamado-san.
 Let the rice soak for 20 minutes.

-- Spread the corn over the rice in an even layer
+- Spread the bacon, followed by the corn over the rice in even layers.

 - Cover Kamado-san with both lids and cook over medium-high heat for 13-15 minutes, or until 2-3 minutes after the steam starts puffing out of the top lid.

 - Turn off the heat and let it stand for 20 minutes.

 - Uncover and add the butter.
 Gently fluff the contents with a spatula.
 Serve into individual bowls and garnish with some chopped cilantro, if you like.